About Pan Atlantic

 Mary Primbs, Regional Director

-Mary is a native Oregonian and lives in a small town just south of Portland with her 3 sons.
-Mary is completing a communications and business administration degree from Portland State University.
-She became the first Area Representative in Oregon in 2018 and is now a Regional Manager developing the Northwest.
-She enjoys baking, gardening, hiking, salsa dancing and watching her son’s basketball games.
+Mary is a native Oregonian and lives in a small town just south of Portland.
+Mary has a degree in Communications and Business Administration from Portland State University.
+She became the first area representative in Oregon in 2018 and is now the regional director for the northwest and California.
+She enjoys baking, gardening, hiking, traveling, and spending time with family and friends.
 Mary’s passion is working with international students and helping to make sure their year in America is the best it can be.

 Donni Mize, Regional Director